lookit/lookit-docs/docs/source/contributor-guidelines.rst

 Add your own feature and submit a Pull Request
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following instructions describe how to submit a pull request to the `lookit-api`, `ember-lookit-frameplayer`, or `exp-addons` repos.
+The following instructions describe how to submit a pull request to the `lookit-api`, `ember-lookit-frameplayer`, `exp-addons`, or `lookit-docs` repos.

 Keep your commit history clean and merge process simple by following these steps before starting on any new feature.

-One time only, add the repo as a remote to your fork, e.g., if you are contributing to `lookit-api` you would run a command like this:
+One time only, add the original repo as a remote to your fork, e.g., if you are contributing to `lookit-api` you would run a command like this:

 SSH::